Hugin tutorial — Stitching flat scanned images

 Panorama Tools expects images to be photographs taken with a camera.
 Obviously this is not the case, but in fact a scanned image is very similar to a simple Rectilinear photo taken with a 'perfect' camera — A camera with zero pitch, zero yaw and zero lens distortion.

 We don't know the FOV (Field of view) of this imaginary camera, but it doesn't matter since the picture is the same regardless (setting any mid-range value between 5 and 40 degrees would probably be ok).
-Just select an image and enter 10 in the degrees of view (v) text box.
+Just enter 10 in the HFOV(v):

 Switch to the Control points tab.
 Add a series of control points for each pair of images, just as you would when stitching two photos together.

 Tip: You you need at least two control-points per pair of images, but more points will allow the optimizer to find a better alignment.
-I'm lazy, so the control points for this tutorial were generated automatically by autopano-sift.
+This can be done using

-That's it, you can use the Stitcher tab to create a permanent output file as usual.
+That's it...you can now use the Stitcher tab to create a permanent output file as usual.

 Other things you might want to experiment with are:

-Below is a final version stitched with nona and enblend, then cropped with the gimp.
+Below is a final version stitched with nona and enblend.
 There has been no manual re-touching, however the join is completely invisible.

 The Grammar of Ornament by Owen Jones, was published in 1856 and is a landmark of Victorian architecture, printing and design.
 The final chapter; Leaves and flowers from nature was extremely influential in the development of the Arts and crafts and Art Nouveau movements.